Top 10 Most Common Payroll Mistakes/Errors And How To Avoid Them

 Before looking at the most common payroll mistakes, it’s important to see how errors affect both employees and the company:

-• Employee dissatisfaction: A short employee paycheck stub or late payment quickly damages trust and lowers morale.
+• Employee dissatisfaction: A short paycheck or late payment quickly damages trust and lowers morale.

 • Legal and financial penalties: Breaking payroll mistakes law can lead to expensive fines and audits.